Hallatscheklab/StatPhys/_sources/Poisson-Boltzmann/Poisson-Boltzmann.md

 where $\rho(\vec r)$ is the charge density and $D$ is the dielectric constant of the medium, assumed to be constant ($D\approx 80$ in water!).

-In the absence of a magnetic field, the curl of the electric field vanishes, so that we can express the express $\mathbf{E}$ in terms of an electrical potential $V$,
+In the absence of a magnetic field, the curl of the electric field vanishes.
+So, we can write $\mathbf{E}$ as the gradient of an electrical potential $V$,

 $$
 \mathbf{E} = -\nabla V \;.